bkim5029/Doordash_Warehouse/README.md

-# SQLWarehouse_modeling
+# DoorDash data warehouse
+This project will
-Designing a data warehouse using Snowflake schema and facts and dimensions table.
+1. Designing a data warehouse using Snowflake schema and facts and dimensions table.
+2. Insert data using SQL commands
+3. Answering business questions by querying datas

 **Dimension table**: Stores description data that are related to facts.